 1. Ring Light

 This is the ring light I bought.
 It comes in other sizes, but the 12 inch is plenty big!
 I will say, the “foot” that is supposed to attach to make your camera holder turn sideways didn’t work for me, but I don’t use that anyhow.
+When my static electricity accidentally shorted the whole thing out, I reordered exactly the same one, so I definitely recommend it!

 2. Laptop Microphone